 If you are not already employed as a teacher, colleges may be able to help with finding you a placement but this is not always guaranteed.
-You will also need to take responsibility for finding a suitable placement for your teaching experience.
+You may need to take responsibility for finding a suitable placement for your teaching experience.

-A wide range of teaching opportunities exist across the learning and skills sector, in organisations including further education colleges, sixth forms, adult and community learning, the National Health Service, the prison service, the police service and in private sector training organisations.
+A wide range of teaching opportunities exist across the Further Education and Skills sector, in organisations including further education colleges, sixth forms, adult and community learning, the National Health Service, the prison service, the police service and in private sector training organisations.

-The PGCE course at UCLan is for those wishing to teach primarily in Further Education and sixth form.
-Whilst this is not a school teaching qualification there are now employment opportunities in some schools, particularly for teachers of vocational subjects.
+The PGCE course at UCLan is for those wishing to teach primarily in the Further Education and Skills sectors.
+Whilst this is not a specific school teaching qualification there are now employment opportunities in some schools, particularly for teachers of vocational subjects.